Menachem Begin: Tertiated

 Begin, in his first meeting with President Carter, used the word tertiated to describe how, during the Holocaust one in three Jews, of the worldwide Jewish population, were murdered.
 When Carter asked "What was that word, Mr. Prime Minister?"
-Begin compared it to Decimation (Roman army) and then added "one in three – tertiated!"
+Begin compared it to the Roman army term Decimation and then added "one in three – tertiated!"

 Begin elaborated later on: "When I use the word "Tertiated" I mean to say that we do not accept the known term of "Decimation".
 Avi Weiss highlighted: "But the Holocaust is different" and noted "As Menachem Begin once said, during the Holocaust our people were not decimated, but "tertiated" — it was not one in ten, but one in three that were murdered."

 Retirement and seclusion

 Begin subsequently retired to an apartment overlooking the Jerusalem Forest and spent the rest of his life in seclusion.
 According to Israeli psychologist Ofer Grosbard, he suffered from clinical depression.
 He would rarely leave his apartment, and then usually to visit his wife's grave-site to say the traditional Kaddish prayer for the departed.
 His seclusion was watched over by his children and his lifetime personal secretary Yechiel Kadishai, who monitored all official requests for meetings.
 Begin would meet almost no one other than close friends or family.
 After a year, he changed his telephone number due to journalists constantly calling him.
-He was cared for by his daughter Leah and a housekeeper.
+He was cared for by his daughter, Leah, and a housekeeper.
 According to Kadishai, Begin spent most of his days reading and watching movies, and would start and finish a book almost every day.
 He also kept up with world events by continuing his lifelong habit of listening to the BBC every morning, which had begun during his underground days, and maintaining a subscription to several newspapers.
-Begin retained some political influence in the Likud party, which he used to influence it behind the scenes.
+Begin retained some clout in the Likud party, which he used to influence it behind the scenes.

-In 1990, Begin broke his hip in a fall and underwent surgery at Shaare Zedek Medical Center.
+He broke his hip in a fall in 1990 and underwent surgery at Shaare Zedek Medical Center.
 Afterwards, doctors recommended moving him to Ichilov Hospital at the Tel Aviv Sourasky Medical Center for rehabilitation.
 He was released from hospital in March 1991 and subsequently moved to an apartment in the Afeka neighborhood in Tel Aviv.
 The hospital stay and permanent move to Tel Aviv greatly improved his health and mood and his seclusion somewhat loosened.
-On Passover eve in 1991, he gave a telephone interview as part of a television broadcast marking fifty years since the death of Ze'ev Jabotinsky.
-He gave another telephone interview, which would be the last interview of his life, in July 1991.
+He gave a telephone interview on the eve of Passover in 1991, as part of a television broadcast marking fifty years since the death of Ze'ev Jabotinsky.
+He gave another telephone interview in July 1991, which would be the last interview of his life.